aleksei-berezkin/typique/docs/Configuration.md

 ## prefix

 Prefix all generated class names and variable names.
-Note that you also need to configure the prefix in the runtime, see [Advanced Setup](./AdvancedSetup.md).
+Note that you also need to add the prefix in the runtime, see [Prefixing guide](./Prefixing.md).

 ## output